Buroni/polar/README.md

 An object containing actions which allow the user to stop the poll process or update the initial poll parameters from within `onPoll`.
 These are `actions.stop` and `actions.updateOptions`, respectively.

-For example, the following stops the poll process if there's a `completed` property in the response body:
+For example, the following polls until there's a `completed` property in the response body:

 ```js